-c.
 Corrective Action for Unsatisfactory Performance.
-Students who do not achieve satisfactory performance (score of 80/100) may have one opportunity to revise the failed portion of the examination (poster or presentation) to demonstrate acquisition of the required knowledge for the topic.
-The revision must be submitted within one week of the poster session.
+Students who do not achieve satisfactory performance may have one opportunity to revise the failed portion of the examination (poster or presentation) to demonstrate acquisition of the required knowledge for the topic.
+The revision must be submitted within one week of the Graduate School's 'Examinations and Reports' deadline for the semester of planned graduation.